HakAl/pda/README.md

 ## Next Steps

-You now have a **hybrid document Q&A system**!
-You can extend it by:

 * Implementing a web interface with Streamlit
 * Adding document management (add/remove documents)
 * Implementing conversation history